 each other member of the group of companies in the financial conglomerate (including the eligible financial institution) must, on demand by the holding company, provide such information to the holding company as is needed to enable the holding company to comply with its obligations in terms of this Act or a specific financial sector law.

-(b) A holding company of a financial conglomerate must impose binding corporate rules on members of the conglomerate regarding the processing of information, including personal information, within the financial conglomerate, which give effect to paragraph (a)(ii).
+(b) A holding company of a financial conglomerate must impose binding corporate rules on, or enter into a binding agreement with, members of the conglomerate that contain terms regarding the processing of information, including personal information, within the financial conglomerate, to give effect to paragraph (a)(ii).

 Non-operating holding companies of financial conglomerate

-164. (1) The Prudential Authority may, by notice to a holding company of a financial conglomerate, require that the holding company of the financial institution be a non-operating company.
+164. (1) The Prudential Authority may, by notice to a holding company of a financial conglomerate, require that the holding company be a non-operating company.

 (2) A requirement in terms of subsection (1) must be for the purpose of managing more effectively risks to the safety and soundness of the eligible financial institution arising from the other members of the financial conglomerate.